sqlxpert/aws-tag-sched-ops/readme.md

   |`managed-reboot`||
   |`managed-reboot-periodic`|`d=*,H=23,M=59`|

-  (23:59, which for the purposes of this function represents the last 10-minute interval of the day, is the unambiguous way to express _almost the end of some designated day_, on any system.
+  (23:59, which for the purposes of this project represents the last 10-minute interval of the day, is the unambiguous way to express _almost the end of some designated day_, on any system.
 00:00 and 24:00 could refer to the start or the end of the designated day, and not all systems accept 24:00, in any case.
 Remember that all times are UTC; adjust for night-time in your time zone!)

 * Non-combinable operations result in no operation.
 Affected resources are logged only when the function is executed in [Debug Mode](#debug-mode).